 When the query pipeline isn’t enforced by the search token or by the search interface, for each query:

 Starting with the oldest query pipeline with a condition, and then proceeding on chronologically, the Search API evaluates query pipeline conditions against the query.
 Query pipelines without a condition are ignored.

 If the query satisfies a query pipeline condition, that query pipeline is used.
 Remaining query pipeline conditions aren’t evaluated.

 If the query satisfies no single query pipeline condition, the query pipeline is used, bypassing its condition (if any).

 A query can only be routed to a query pipeline that has no condition when that query pipeline is enforced by the search token or by the search interface.

-In the Coveo Cloud Administration Console, query pipelines are sorted alphabetically, and can’t be sorted by creation or last modification date.
-The actual order of evaluation of query pipeline conditions should thus be considered unpredictable, reinforcing the recommendation that you should set mutually exclusive query pipeline conditions.
+In the Coveo Administration Console, query pipelines are sorted alphabetically, and can’t be sorted by creation or last modification date.
+Therefore, the actual order of evaluation of query pipeline conditions should be considered unpredictable, reinforcing the recommendation that you should set mutually exclusive query pipeline conditions.

 Condition-Based Routing (Recommended)

 Condition-based routing is the most flexible query pipeline routing mechanism.
-This mechanism doesn’t normally require you to modify a single line of code; you can alter query pipeline routing rules by modifying conditions from the Coveo Cloud Administration Console (see Adding and Managing Query Pipeline Conditions).
+This mechanism doesn’t normally require you to modify a single line of code; you can alter query pipeline routing rules by modifying conditions from the Coveo Administration Console (see Manage Query Pipeline Conditions).

 Consider the following leading practices when using the condition-based query pipeline routing mechanism: